Grant to support survivors of gender-based violence

 Applicants should review the Community Pathways to Justice grant guidelines.

 The application package must be fully complete, and all questions must be answered.
-Incomplete applications will not move forward for consideration.
+Incomplete applications will not be considered.

 Applications are reviewed against the eligibility criteria and supporting documentation provided.
 Organizations may be contacted if further information or clarification is required.